Prezent/prezent-grid-bundle/Resources/doc/features.md

 ## Routes

 You can generate URLs from routes for columns and actions.
-Two new options have been added to teh base element type:
+Two new options have been added to the base element type:

 ### `route`